 No result found.

 Car insurance is a big cost for most UK households.
-Researcher Consumer Intelligence says the average is £809, and many people pay much more than that.
+The average is £802, and many people pay much more than that.

 Do you think you’re paying too much for your motor insurance?

 One of the easiest ways to cut your premiums is to make sure you do a proper car insurance comparison to find the cheapest quote.